 Metal Garden Sheds

 Steel is the most common metal used in exterior shed construction.
 Steel buildings can be constructed as small as an exterior shelter for tools and objects for use around pools or patios to large commercial buildings and even Class 1a liveable dwellings.
 Steel sheds are durable and can be highly customised depending on consumer needs.
 Steel can be placed over a gravel base, or it can be anchored to wood or concrete floor structures.
 Steel can also support swinging or overhead doors (garage doors), and garden shed designs are crafted to make assembly easy with some assistance.
 This Geelong garden sheds page on Sheds n Homes website shows just how simple it is to erect these DIY sheds.
+Steel sheds with intact surface coatings can outlast other materials, visit The Shed Man.

 Coloured steel does not require painting, and there is a wide range of colours that steel garden sheds are available in.
 Coatings used in steel garden shed construction today offer a greater degree of rust protection than those kit sheds that were popular years ago.
 Deep scratches in steel coatings that go down to the bare steel should be sealed to prevent rust from forming where the protective coatings is compromised.